 Were you looking to increase product sales?
 Check how many sales your ads generated.

 Did you want more traffic?
 Check analytics to see how many clicks your campaign drove.

 Measurement isn’t a one-off task either.
 You shouldn’t wait until the end of your campaign to see how it performed.
 Measurement should take place on a regular - even daily - basis to see how you can improve your strategy.

-So there you have it... a quick outline for creating a winning Facebook ads strategy for your business.
-No single strategy will work for every business, so you need to experiment and find works for you.
+So there you have it... a quick outline for creating a winning Facebook ads strategy for your business, with our without an ad agency.
+No single strategy will work for every business, so you need to experiment and find what works for you!

-How are you approaching Facebook ads in 2019?
+How are you approaching Facebook ads in 2021?
 What success have you had?
-Leave a comment or get in touch if you’d like to discuss further optimizing your Facebook ads strategy.
+Leave a comment or get in touch if you’d like to discuss further optimizing your Facebook ads plan!